mocnik-science/osm-python-tools/docs/overpass.md

 from OSMPythonTools.overpass import overpassQueryBuilder query = overpassQueryBuilder(area=nyc, elementType='node', selector='"highway"="bus_stop"', out='body')
 ```
-The area id can be provided in different formats, either in one of the standard formats explained in the [general remarks](general-remarks.md), or as a number (possibly incremented by 2400000000 or 3600000000 like described in the Overpass API documentation).
+The area ID can be provided in different formats, either in one of the standard formats explained in the [general remarks](general-remarks.md), or as a number (possibly incremented by 2400000000 or 3600000000 like described in the Overpass API documentation).
 As an alternative to the above query, the following queries would, for instance, provide the same results:
 ```python
 query = overpassQueryBuilder(area=nyc.areaId(), elementType='node', selector='"highway"="bus_stop"', out='body')
 query = overpassQueryBuilder(area='relation/175905', elementType='node', selector='"highway"="bus_stop"', out='body')